BeeBeeWeb/NavPlusTab/README.md

 # NavPlusTab

-This is example app for creating android app with Nav Drawer and TabLayout.
+## This repo is created to demonstrate example app for creating android app with Nav Drawer and TabLayout.